Northern California Tour 2023

 COVID-19 Policy:

 The Foundation continues to monitor developments with COVID-19.
-Precautions will be implemented during the tour including enhanced sanitation protocols and an itinerary that maximizes use of outdoor/open-air spaces when feasible.
+Precautions were implemented during the tour including enhanced sanitation protocols and an itinerary that maximized use of outdoor/open-air spaces when feasible.

 Despite these mitigating circumstances, an inherent risk of exposure to COVID-19 exists in any place where people gather.
-All participants should consider their personal choices around harm reduction and risk tolerance in the face of current variants and the likelihood of additional variants emerging in the future.
+All participants considered their personal choices around harm reduction and risk tolerance in the face of current variants and the likelihood of additional variants emerging in the future.

-Acceptance of an assumption of risk waiver is required during registration for the tour.
+Acceptance of an assumption of risk waiver was required during registration for the tour.

-We ask participants not to attend if, within 72 hours of the tour start date, they have experienced symptoms of COVID-19 (e.g., a fever of 100.4F or higher, cough, shortness of breath or difficulty breathing, chills, repeated shaking muscle pain/achiness, headache, sore throat, loss of taste or smell, nasal congestion, runny nose, vomiting, diarrhea, fatigue or any other symptoms associated with COVID-19 identified by the CDC).
+We asked participants not to attend if, within 72 hours of the tour start date, they had experienced symptoms of COVID-19 (e.g., a fever of 100.4F or higher, cough, shortness of breath or difficulty breathing, chills, repeated shaking muscle pain/achiness, headache, sore throat, loss of taste or smell, nasal congestion, runny nose, vomiting, diarrhea, fatigue or any other symptoms associated with COVID-19 identified by the CDC).

-If a participant tests positive or is exposed to someone who tests positive for COVID-19 within 5 days of the tour start date, they must provide proof of a negative COVID-19 test result within 72 hours of the tour start date regardless of their vaccination status.
+If a participant tested positive or was exposed to someone who tested positive for COVID-19 within 5 days of the tour start date, they had to provide proof of a negative COVID-19 test result within 72 hours of the tour start date regardless of their vaccination status.

 Cancellation & Refund Policy:

-Deadline to cancel and receive a refund is three weeks prior to the first day of the tour due to hotel, meal and transportation commitments.
-Substitutions are allowed up to five business days before the tour.
-Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.
+Deadline to cancel and receive a refund was three weeks prior to the first day of the tour due to hotel, meal and transportation commitments.
+Substitutions were allowed up to five business days before the tour.
+Eventbrite fees are nonrefundable and the remaining amount was subject to an additional processing fee.

 We recognize that unexpected conflicts with our tours can occur from time to time.
-The Water Education Foundation recommends you consider arranging travel insurance from a provider of your choice soon after tour registration to protect against such unfortunate events.
+The Water Education Foundation recommended consideration of travel insurance from a provider of choice soon after tour registration to protect against such unfortunate events.

 Continuing Education Credits:

-MCLE credits are available only for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.
-Contact Nick Gray via email with any questions.
+MCLE credits were available only for California attorneys for an additional fee, and may have been available for water plant/wastewater plant operators and other vocations/professions.

 2151 River Plaza Drive, Suite 205